kaditya25/game-engine/doc/tournament-instructions.md

 quad trajectory), but not how to accomplish the implied task.
 It is up to you to determine how best to complete the function.

-The entire obstacle course challenge thus boils down to writing a single function in one file.
+The entire obstacle course challenge boils down to writing a single function in one file.
 But understand that the problem set before you is not trivial.
-The problem of prescribing a time-optimal trajectory through a cluttered environment in the presence of disturbances is very difficult.
+The problem of prescribing a time-optimal trajectory through a cluttered environment in the presence of disturbances is difficult.

 For lab 4, you planned paths through a cluttered 2D environment.
 For that lab, much of the 2D files were already written, tested, debugged, and vetted.
 For